FreddieGilbraith/ingrates/README.md

 ---

-`ingrates` is an actor system based on [async](async) [generators](generators).
+`ingrates` is an actor system based on [async][async] [generators][generators].
 I provides a very small API surface area and tries to remain relatively out of your way.

 You can find docs at [ingrates.littlebonsai.co.uk](https://ingrates.littlebonsai.co.uk)